RichHawkins/RichHawkins/README.md

 2024 is shaping up to be a big year.
 By August I'll have graduated from Code Differently and be on my way to the tech job I've always wanted.
 In November I get married.
 In the future I'm looking forward to buying a house and settling down and can't wait to see where this journey takes me.

 ## 📖 More About Nothing.
-**📱Preferred Communication:** Text or email, if you call me be prepared to leave a voice mail message.
+**📱Preferred Communication:** I believe in open and honest communication!
+I believe its a two way street for good communication.
+Text or email, if you call me be prepared to leave a voice mail message.

 **Things I enjoy:**